opscriptss2/Volt-Executor/README.md

-password only on official github-  crackedbyunknown  Enjoy!(:
+password only on official github-  VoltOfficial  Enjoy!(: